-YEAR GROUP TOPIC/THEME DETAILS RESOURCES EYFS See themselves as a valuable individual No Outsiders Express their feelings and consider the feelings of others Change 41 ifa My Heelthy Veer Manage their own needs - personal hygiene Know and talk about the different factors that support their overall health and well-being- regular Change 4 Life - My Healthy Year physical activity, healthy eating, being a safe pedestrian Picture News Think about the managetine of others lask in The Day Think about the perspective of others Identify and moderate their feelings both socially and emotionally Jack -In - The - Box Manage their own needs - coats and winter clothing Heartsmart Know and talk about the different factors that support their overall health and well-being- regular physical activity, healthy eating, being a safe pedestrian Build constructive and respectful relationships
+YEAR GROUP TOPIC/THEME DETAILS RESOURCES EYFS See themselves as a valuable individual No Outsiders Express their feelings and consider the feelings of others Change 4 Life My Healthy Year Manage their own needs - personal hygiene Know and talk about the different factors that support their everall health and well heirs, regular, Change 4 Life - My Healthy Year Know and talk about the different factors that support their overall health and well-being- regular physical activity, healthy eating, being a safe pedestrian Picture News Think about the perspective of others Jack -In - The - Box Identify and moderate their feelings both socially and emotionally Manage their own needs - coats and winter clothing Heartsmart Know and talk about the different factors that support their overall health and well-being- regular physical activity, healthy eating, being a safe pedestrian Build constructive and respectful relationships

 RSE Policy

 KS1 Relationships:

 To like the way I am No Outsiders

 To know the ways in which we are different and know how to make my class welcoming Picture News

 To play with boys and girls, to play together Heartsmart

 To understand how we share the world

 Things that cause conflict between me and my friends

 What I do when my friend makes me upset

 To like the way I am.

 To understand their way is not the only way.

 To understand our bodies work in different ways.

 To understand we share the world with lots of people.

 To welcome everyone.

 To understand what makes someone feel proud.

 To understand how we share the world.

 To understand what diversity is.

 To communicate in different ways.

 To be able to work with everyone in my class.

 To recognise people are different ages.

 Biology:

 Identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals Science Curriculum

 Identify and name a variety of common animals that are carnivores, herbivores and omnivores

 Notice that animals, including humans, have offspring which grow into adults

 Find out about and describe the basic needs of animals, including humans, for survival (water, food and air)

 Describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals, including pets)

-Identify, name, draw and label the basic parts of the human body and say which part of the body
+Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense

-is associated with each sense
+The state of the s

 YEAR GROUP TOPIC/THEME DETAILS RESOURCES Describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene Computing: Ensure children understand how to use technology safely, responsibly and respectfully through application of the Internet Policy.
 Computing / Purple mash LKS2 Relationships: • To understand what discrimination means.
 No Outsiders To find a solution to a problem.
-Picture News To know when to be assertive.
-Heartsmart To ask questions.
+To know when to be assertive.
+Picture News Heartsmart To ask questions.
 To know that we all have choices.
 To understand how difference can affect someone.
 To understand why people choose to get married.
-To be welcoming.
+To be a decided.
 To use strategies to help someone who feels different.
 To overcome language as a barrier.
-Science Curriculum Biology - Being Healthy Science Cumculum Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat.
+Biology - Being Healthy Science Curriculum Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat.
 Describe the simple functions of the basic parts of the digestive system in humans.
+Identify the different trace of teath in humans and their simple functions.
 Identify the different types of teeth in humans and their simple functions.
 Construct and interpret a variety of food chains, identifying producers, predators and prey.
-Computing: Commuting (Dumle Mont Ensure children understand how to use technology safely, responsibly and respectfully through application of the Internet Policy.
-Computing / Purple Mash
+Computing: Computing / Purple Mash